You will be responsible for material from CS160 and CS260, and a short list of addition readings.

 - Hutchins, Hollan, Norman.
 Direct Manipulation Interfaces, (also assigned in CS260)

 - Raskin, The Humane Interface, Chapter 2: Cognetics and the Locus of Attention,3,4: Quantification.

-- Hinckley, Input Technologies and Techniques (also assigned in CS260)
+- Hinckley and Wigdor, Input Technologies and Techniques (also assigned in CS260)

 - Card, Moran and Newell, The Model Human Processor.
 Ch2 of The Psychology of Human-Computer Interaction.

 - Martin, Doing Psychology Experiments.
 (Chapter 2 and Chapter 12 are especially relevant, but the whole book is worthwhile.
 Alternatively: other readings on the scientific method and inferential statistics.)